Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Conclusion

 \section{Conclusion}

-We have introduced method for spatially mapping the thermal conductivity of single and few layer two-dimensional materials using a combination of Raman spectroscopy and finite element calculations.
-We applied the method to obtain the thermal conductivity of a pristine and He-ion patterned suspended graphene membrane.
-For the unpatterned membrane, large variations of the extracted thermal conductivity are observed, and attributed to local irregularities such as contamination, defects, or folds.
+We have introduced a method for spatially mapping the thermal conductivity of single-layer graphene using a combination of Raman spectroscopy and finite-element calculations at ultimate resolution.
+We anticipate that this method can be applied to other single- and few layer materials.
+We applied the method to obtain the thermal conductivity of a pristine and He$^{+}$-ion patterned suspended single-layer graphene film.
+For the unpatterned film, large variations of the extracted thermal conductivity are observed and attributed to local irregularities such as contamination, defects, or folds.
 These findings highlight the importance of spatial mapping of the thermal conductivity, in contrast to measurement approaches that yield a thermal conductivity averaged across the entire sample.
-On the patterned membrane, we demonstrate controlled engineering of the thermal conductivity by He-ion irradiation.
+On the patterned membrane, we demonstrate controlled engineering of the thermal conductivity by He$^{+}$-ion irradiation.
 As Raman spectroscopy is widely used in the two-dimensional materials community, our method is ideally suited for studying the thermal properties of other layered materials.
-Moreover, the working principle of the FEM method can easily be extended to more complex geometries, or interfaces with alternative measurement techniques for providing a temperature map of the material of interest upon heating. \\
+Moreover, the working principle of the FEM method can easily be extended to more complex geometries or interfaces, in particular combined with alternative measurement techniques for providing a temperature map.
+Our method enables spatially resolving the thermal conductivity of atomically thin materials, a prerequisite for optimizing and engineering thermal stewardship in nanoscale devices.